1.4 - Research Study Design1.4 - Research Study Design

 Example: Ice Cream & Home Invasions

 There is a positive relationship between ice cream sales and home invasions (i.e., as ice cream sales increase throughout the year so do home invasions).
 It is clear that increases in ice cream sales do not cause home invasions to increase, and home invasions do not cause an increase in ice cream sales.
 There is a third variable at play here: outdoor temperature.
 When the weather is warmer both ice cream sales and home invasions increase.
-In this case, outdoor temperature is a confounding variable.
+In this case, outdoor temperature is a confounding variable because it is related to both ice cream sales and home invasions.

 1.4.2 - Causal Conclusions1.4.2 - Causal Conclusions